Inactivity Fee FAQs.

 When is an Inactivity Fee charged?

-Inactivity Fees are charged to your membership savings on the 15th of the month (or first business day thereafter).
+Inactivity Fees are charged to your membership savings on the 15th of the month.
 This charge will occur the month after you no longer meet any of the Inactivity Fee exclusion criteria.
-For example, if your relationship has been inactive for 12 months or more, and you do not meet any of the exclusion criteria beginning any date in February, we may charge an Inactivity Fee starting March.
+For example, if your relationship has been inactive for 6 months or more, and you do not meet any of the exclusion criteria beginning any date in February, we may charge an Inactivity Fee starting in March.

 |Inactivity Fee Eligible Date||Inactivity Fee Charge Date|